highwave-project/ICHEC_help/README.md

 Information about Meluxina HPC.

+## Project ID and Resources

+The command `myquota` can be used to monitor the resources (CPU/GPU hours, storage) as well as the user and project directories.

 ## Build/Interactive jobs

 To build anything in Meluxina you need to allocated an iteractive node.
 This can be done with salloc: